1995 – 2026

 The 1995 origin at MySQL AB and the LAMP stack

-MySQL began in the mid-1990s as the work of Michael “Monty” Widenius and David Axmark, who built it at their Swedish company MySQL AB and dated the first release to May 23, 1995.
+MySQL began in the mid-1990s as the work of Michael “Monty” Widenius and David Axmark, who founded the Swedish company MySQL AB around it in 1995 with Allan Larsson; the first release is dated May 23, 1995.
 The name comes from Monty's daughter My; the MyISAM storage engine shares the same root.
 The design goal was pragmatic rather than academic: a fast, easy-to-run relational database that was good enough for the read-heavy workloads of the early web, released under an open-source license.

 That timing made MySQL the “M” in the LAMP stack (Linux, Apache, MySQL, PHP/Perl/Python), the default database of the first two decades of the open web — Facebook, Twitter, YouTube, Wikipedia, and WordPress all grew up on it.
 MySQL AB monetized through a dual-license model: the same code under the GPL for open-source use, and under a commercial license for companies that wanted to embed it without GPL obligations.
 That dual-license structure is what made MySQL an attractive $1 billion acquisition target for Sun in 2008, and it survives today as MySQL Community Edition (GPLv2) alongside the commercial MySQL Enterprise Edition.